 Normally there shall be no departure from the official Final Examination Schedule.
-Instructors and students may, however, petition the Faculty

-Council concerned for permission to depart from the Schedule if justified reasons can be established.
+Instructors and students may, however, petition the Faculty Council concerned for permission to depart from the Schedule if justified reasons can be established.
 No departures shall be considered for approval unless the instructor of the class concerned and every student registered for credit in the class have given their written consent.
 Such consent shall take the form of either written letters or signed and dated forms made available from the Dean's office.
 These notices of consent shall be conveyed to the Dean of the Faculty offering the course on an individual basis at least one month prior to the new dates being requested.
-If and when unanimous consent is received from the class, this fact shall be communicated to both the instructor involved and the Faculty Council.
-All such notices of consent shall be received by the Dean, in confidence, and it will not be the Dean's responsibility to insure that all members of the class have been informed of the need to submit such written consents.
+If and when unanimous consent is received from the Cass, this fact shall be communicated to both the instructor involved and the Faculty Council.
+All such notices of consent shall be received by the Dean, in confidence, and it will not be the Dean's of the need to submit such written consents.
 This will be the responsibility of the Instructor or of those members of the class who have initiated the request for a change in the examination date.